vaibhavvsingh/store-backend/README.md

 - MySQL for database
 - JWT for user authentication
 - B crypt for password encryption
-- AWS Elastic BeanStalk for deployment
+- AWS App Runner for deployment
 - AWS RDS for database deployment

 ## Features